micheal-ndoh/Fibonacci_app/README.md

 # Thank you

-# Check your applications and click on the fibonacci calculator to get started.
+# Check your applications and click on the fibonacci calculator to get started